CMPN-CODECELL/Syrus2026_The_Holy_Commit/README.md

 2. **Mesh quality validation** — After 3D generation, the system checks if the mesh is collapsed/flat, retries with a rotated input image, or falls back to a cached demo mesh.

-3. **Multi-step goal planning** — User says "make this premium under $1000" → LLM plans a sequence (white gold + CZ), executes multiple tool calls, verifies the budget constraint, then responds.
+3. **Multi-step goal planning** — User says "make this premium under Rs.
+80000" → LLM plans a sequence (white gold + CZ), executes multiple tool calls, verifies the budget constraint, then responds.

 ## API Endpoints